joerncodes/obsidian-readwise-reader/README.md

 The *Send to Reader* command sends the rendered HTML of the current Obsidian note to Reader.
 It will display a popup message containing the newly created (or recently updated) URL.

+### *Open document URL in Reader*

+If the `Save Reader URL in frontmatter` is set, this plugin will write the Reader document URL into your Obsidian note upon publishing.
+Use this command to open a new browser window with your Reader document.

 ## Settings

 <dl>